 - Progress to Date (if the project is not yet in progress, indicate when you expect to begin)

-- Feasibility (state how long it will take to complete the whole project and what you expect to accomplish in each of the three years)
+- Feasibility (state how long it will take to complete the whole project and what you expect to accomplish in each of the two years)